NewNobbie/NewNobbie/README.md

 - 👋 Hi, I’m @NewNobbie
+- A back-end developer looking to push his limits.
+- I currently perform best with Java / SpringBoot with approximately 5 months of experience.
-- 👀 I’m interested in Python, today I started on this journey of code learning, I will start with Python ))
+- 👀 I’m interested in back-end Languages like Python & Ruby

+{07.10.2024}